nest/nest-simulator/doc/guides/guide_structurally_spatial_networks.rst

    Same layer as in :numref:`fig_layer1`, but with different extent.

-The resulting layer is shown in :numref:`fig_layer2`.
+The resulting NodeCollection is shown in :numref:`fig_layer2`.
 The extent is always a two-element list of floats.
 In this example, we have grid spacings :math:`dx=0.4` and :math:`dy=0.1`.
 Changing the extent does not affect grid indices.